ka9q/ka9q-radio/docs/FFTW3.md

 can take hours but is worth the improvement in performance.

-FFTW3 stores its 'wisdom' files in two places: a system-wide file, /etc/fftw/fftwf-wisdom, and an application specific (e.g., radiod) file, /var/lib/ka9q-radio/wisdom. *Radiod* first reads the system-wide file and then the application specific file.
-If system-wide wisdom is not already available for the transforms it needs, it will perform a half-hearted search (so as not slow startup too much) and store it in /var/lib/ka9q-radio/wisdom, but I recommend manually generating a full-blown system-wide wisdom file with **fftwf-wisdom**.
+FFTW3 stores its 'wisdom' files in two places: a system-wide file, /etc/fftw/fftwf-wisdom, and an application specific (i.e., radiod) file, /var/lib/ka9q-radio/wisdom. *Radiod* first reads the system-wide file and then the application specific file.
+If wisdom is not already available for the transforms it needs, it will perform a half-hearted search (to not slow startup too much) and store it in /var/lib/ka9q-radio/wisdom, but I recommend manually generating a full-blown system-wide wisdom file with **fftwf-wisdom**.

 Until I can figure out how to do all this easily and automatically, here's a suggested run:

 $ cd /etc/fftw
 $ touch nwisdom # make sure you have write permissions - fftwf-wisdom doesn't check before doing all its work!
 $ time fftwf-wisdom -v -T 1 -o nwisdom rof3240000 rof1620000 rof500000 cof36480 cob1920 cob1200 cob960 cob800 cob600 cob480 cob320 cob300 cob200 cob160 cob150

 This finds the best way to do the following transforms: